-If you want an introduction to the mind-boggling complexity of international relations, a good example can be found in A Peace to End All Peace by David Fromkin.
-This is the story of the creation of the modern Middle East, and the interrelationships among all the interested parties.
+A Peace to End All Peace by David Fromkin provides an excellent glimpse at the mind-boggling complexity of international relations.
+This is a history of the creation of the modern Middle East, and the interrelationships among all the interested parties.
 Most of the transactions read like my very favorite joke from The Joys of Yiddish:

-Multiply the idea of the joke by adding in all the players for the Middle East: Britain, France, Russia, Turkey, Arabs (with rival clans), Jews (with rival ideologies), the United States, Italy, and so on.
+Multiply the idea conveyed in the joke by adding in all the players for the Middle East: Britain, France, Russia, Turkey, Arabs (with rival clans), Jews (with varying ideologies), the United States, Italy, and so on.
 You need a constantly readjusted flow chart to ascertain who is on which side and whose side the other side thinks the other side is on!

-This masterful narrative by David Fromkin describes the formation of the modern Middle East between the years 1914-1922: the fabrication of Iraq, Jordan, and Saudi Arabia by Britain, the setting of the frontiers of Syria and Lebanon by France, and the creation of the borders of Armenia and Azerbaijan by Russia.
+This masterful narrative focuses on the restructuring of the modern Middle East between the years 1914-1922: the fabrication of Iraq, Jordan, and Saudi Arabia by Britain, the setting of the frontiers of Syria and Lebanon by France, and the creation of the borders of Armenia and Azerbaijan by Russia.
 Fromkin contends that the conflicts that unsettle the region today are largely a result of the presumptuous manipulation of peoples and places by the imperialist ambitions of the Triple Entente.

 The first prize to be divvied up was the Ottoman Empire.
 Even before the war, secret pacts divided the “Sick Man of Europe” among the allies in anticipation of its seemingly inevitable demise.
 But one of Britain’s largest mistakes was underestimating the Turks, both as military actors and as a people capable of self-determination, in part because of racism.